JordanSamhi/APKCOVID/README.md

 ## Contributing
 We would be glad if the community helps provide more sample for further studies, hence we are open to contributions.
-Note that we only consider Covid-related apps, therefore submitted apps will be verified before begin accepted.
+Note that we only consider Covid-related apps, therefore submitted apps will be verified before being accepted.

 ## Contact
 For any question regarding this study, please contact us at: